 JubileeTV or ONSCREEN senior-specific video calling platforms feature large fonts, TV-based interfaces, and don’t require passwords.

-Some models even allow caregivers to initiate calls remotely to suit seniors with cognitive challenges or dementia.
+Some models even allow caregivers to initiate calls remotely, which is particularly beneficial for seniors with cognitive challenges or dementia.

 Pros.